Whimsy Stick

 My dog ignores the lure completely

 Fix: The lure is probably moving wrong.
 Drag it slowly along the ground in a straight line, like an animal sneaking away.
 Don’t wave it in the air or jerk it erratically.
-So most dogs activate chase drive on slow horizontal movement, not fast vertical movement.
+Most dogs activate chase drive on slow horizontal movement, not fast vertical movement.
 If slow drags still get no response after 3 sessions, try a different lure.
 Switch from rope to squeaky toy, or from plush to fur attachment.
 Some dogs have specific preferences.

 Problem 2